heziofernandes/nps-nlw04/README.md

 ### For this project I have the following tests: 🤖 ✅

-*should not be able to send email without survey registered *should not be able to send mail with empty survey_id *should not be able to send mail without attribute email *should be able to create a new survey
+*should not be able to send email without survey registered<br/>
+*should not be able to send mail with empty survey_id <br/>
+*should not be able to send mail without attribute email <br/>
+*should be able to create a new survey <br/>
-*should be able to get all surveys
+*should be able to get all surveys <br/>
-*should not be able to create a new survey without title *should not be able to create a new survey without description *should not be able to create a user with already email exists *should not be able to create a user without email *should not be able to create an unnamed user attribute
+*should not be able to create a new survey without title <br/>
+*should not be able to create a new survey without description <br/>
+*should not be able to create a user with already email exists <br/>
+*should not be able to create a user without email <br/> *should not be able to create an unnamed user attribute <br/>

 ### setup